discreetlogcontracts/dlcspecs/Messaging.md

    * ...
    * [`oracle_announcment`:`oracle_announcement_num_oracles`]

-This type of oracle info is for multi-oracle events where all oracles are signing messages that exactly correspond to the messages being signed by the other oracles, and `threshold` oracles must be in agreement for execution to happen.
+This type of oracle info is for multi-oracle events where all oracles are signing messages chosen from a set of messages that exactly corresponds to the set of messages being signed by the other oracles, and any `threshold` oracles must sign (exactly) corresponding messages for execution to happen.

 #### Version 2 `oracle_info`